GLP-1 Tracker App

 Practical Tracking Boundary

-A GLP-1 tracker can make uncertainty more visible instead of hiding it.
+A GLP-1 tracker should make uncertainty more visible instead of hiding it.
 If a dose, unit, product source, concentration, or instruction is unclear, the record can preserve that uncertainty rather than forcing a false sense of precision.

 5. What Does Half-Life Tracking Add?

-Half-life tracking adds a visual estimate of how logged entries overlap over time.
-DailyMed lists semaglutide's elimination half-life as approximately 1 week, with semaglutide present in circulation for about 5 to 7 weeks after the last Wegovy dose; Zepbound's tirzepatide half-life is listed at about 5 to 6 days.
+A half-life curve provides a visual estimate of how logged entries overlap over time.
+DailyMed lists semaglutide’s elimination half-life as approximately 1 week, with semaglutide present in circulation for about 5 to 7 weeks after the last Wegovy dose; Zepbound’s tirzepatide half-life is listed at about 5 to 6 days.

 For a deeper explanation of the formula, accumulation, and steady-state estimates, see the peptide half-life tracking guide.
 That page breaks down the exponential decay model and shows why “remaining amount” is not the same as individualized medical clearance.